Discrete Microlocal Morse Theory

 \begin{definition} Let $I = \bigoplus_{i=1}^m [\pi_i]$ be a fixed decomposition of an injective sheaf on a poset $\Pi$, with possible repetitions of $\pi_i$.
 Let $U_{\pi}$ be a basis of the vector space $I(\pi)$ for each $\pi\in\Pi$.
 We call the system of bases $(U_{\pi})_{\pi\in\Pi}$ a \emph{decomposition-compatible basis} of $I$, if each map $I(\sigma \leq \pi)$ with respect to bases $U_{\sigma}$, $U_{\pi}$ is a projection to a subset of coordinates, respecting the order of the decomposition.
 As all systems of bases we consider are decomposition-compatible, we also say just \emph{basis} of $I$. \end{definition}

 \begin{example} If $\sigma < \pi$ and $I = [\pi] \oplus [\sigma] \oplus [\sigma]$, then the matrix representing $I(\sigma \leq \pi)$ with respect to any decomposition-compatible basis is $(1\ 0\ 0)$.
 Note that this still leaves some freedom.
 For example, if we multiply the basis vector for the ``$[\pi]$-coordinate'' by the same non-zero constant at each $\tau\leq\pi$, we get a formally different system of bases, but the matrices stay the same. \end{example}

 \subsection{Poset Labeled Matrices}

 We describe how to represent a natural transformation between two injective sheaves with fixed decomposition-compatible bases as a single matrix with labeled columns and rows.
 The idea is to simply record the information about the individual maps $f_{ij}$ from Lemma~\ref{lem:maps_between_injective_sheaves} in a single matrix.
 Recall that such a map $f_{\pi\sigma}: [\pi]^{p_\pi}\rightarrow [\sigma]^{s_\sigma}$ can be non-zero only if $\sigma\leq \pi$.

-\begin{definition} For a poset $\Pi$, a \emph{$\Pi$-labeled matrix} is a matrix $M$ together with a labeling of each column and row by elements of $\Pi$, such that an entry on the intersection of a column labeled by $\pi$ and a row labeled by $\sigma$ is non-zero only if $\sigma\leq\pi$.
+\begin{definition} For a poset $\Pi$, a \emph{$\Pi$-labeled matrix} is a matrix $M$ together with a labeling of each column and row by elements of $\Pi$, such that the entry on an intersection of a column labeled by $\pi$ and a row labeled by $\sigma$ is non-zero only if $\sigma\leq\pi$.

 Columns and rows are labeled independently, the labels can be repeated, and not all labels need to be used.
 If $\Pi$ is clear from the context, we also say just \emph{labeled matrix}.

 For $\pi,\sigma\in\Pi$, we denote by $M[\sigma,\pi]$ the submatrix of $M$ obtained by deleting all rows not labeled by $\sigma$ and all columns not labeled by $\pi$.